hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

   <tr>
     <th>1932</th>
     <th>Werner Heisenberg</th>
     <th>Doctoral dissertation under Sommerfeld on transition to turbulence in Poiseuille flow.
-Worked with with C. F. von Weizsacker on liquid drop model of the nucelus, and turbulence scaling law (similar to Kolmogorov-Obukhov's)
+Worked with with C. F. von Weizsacker on liquid drop model of the nucelus, and turbulence scaling law (similar to Kolmogorov-Obukhov's)</th>
   </tr>
   <tr>
     <th>1938</th>